apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### `frontend_address`

+Status: Deprecated, not recommended use.
+This parameter may be deleted later
 Type: string
 Description: Explicitly set the IP address of FE instead of using *InetAddress.getByName* to get the IP address.
 Usually in *InetAddress.getByName* When the expected results cannot be obtained.
 Only IP address is supported, not hostname.
 Default value: 0.0.0.0